£100,000 compensation for delays in hospital treatment

 The symptoms would have required far less invasive treatment had they been noted earlier.
 The malnutrition and dehydration suffered would have been avoided.

-The Claimant required permanent colostomy and ileostomy.
+The claimant required permanent colostomy and ileostomy.

 Case conclusion and settlement

-Lliability for clinical negligence was admitted and the matter settled without progressing to Court.
+Liability for clinical negligence was admitted and the matter settled without progressing to Court.